Solar Panel Cost Guide in New London, NH (2023 Update)

 How much does it cost to install solar panels in New London?

-Are solar panels free in New London?
+Should I lease or buy solar panels in New London?

 How long do solar panels last in New London?